 Background: FGD Wastewater

-Coal fired power plant flue gas desulfurization (FGD) systems are used to remove sulfur dioxide (SO2) air emissions.
-They create wastewater often saturated with calcium sulfate while containing both metals and chlorides.
+Flue gas desulfurization (FGD) systems in coal-fired power plants are used to remove sulfur dioxide (SO2) air emissions.
+FGD systems create wastewater that is often saturated with calcium sulfate while containing both metals and chlorides.
 FGD water is recycled internally and then purged out of the system when chloride concentrations exceed a set level.
 High chloride concentrations inhibit SO2 absorption from the flue gas and create corrosion concerns with wetted equipment.
 Chloride blowdown levels range with operations from 10,000 mg/L to as high as 30,000 mg/L.

-Most FGD installations already include some wastewater treatment, typically referred to as ‘triple box’, wherein heavy metals and fluorides are removed via moderate pH (~pH 9) precipitation combined with polymer and coagulation, followed by a filter press.
-Historically the filtrate is released, however chloride, selenium, and other constituents that make up total dissolved solids (TDS) are not removed.
+Most FGD installations already include some wastewater treatment, typically referred to as ‘triple box’, wherein heavy metals and fluorides are removed via moderate pH (~pH 9) precipitation, combined with polymer and coagulation, and followed by a filter press.
+Historically, the filtrate is released; however, chloride, selenium, and other constituents that make up total dissolved solids (TDS) are not removed.
 The industry is facing new regulations that force TDS removal.
-The authors of this work reviewed and tested multiple options to inform an appropriate path for future development.
-The top three contending options are summarized herein with their economics compared.
-The results show that monovalent electrodialysis reversal (mEDR) holds the greatest promise to provide a step change in FGD wastewater treatment cost reduction.

 FGD Wastewater Treatment Options

-FGD wastewater treatment options 1 and 2 simplified process flow diagram is shown in Figure 1 and 2 below.
-They differ in their final concentration step: (1) includes ultra-high pressure reverse osmosis (UHP RO), which can produce a brine reject at 130,000 mg/L TDS and (2) includes an evaporator, which produces a more concentrated brine reject at 180,000 mg/L TDS, but at a higher cost than UHP RO.
+Simplified process flow diagrams for FGD wastewater treatment options 1 and 2 are shown in Figures 1 and 2 below.
+They differ in their final concentration step: Option 1 includes ultra-high pressure reverse osmosis (UHP RO), which can produce a brine reject at 130,000 mg/L TDS; Option 2 includes an evaporator, which produces a more concentrated brine reject at 180,000 mg/L TDS, but at a higher cost than UHP RO.

 Option 3 (mEDR):

 Monovalent electrodialysis (mEDR) selectively pulls out chlorides to increase internal recycle rate and decrease wastewater volume.
-See Figure 3 for simplified process flow diagram.
+See Figure 3.

 mEDR Tests on Real FGD Wastewater

-The mEDR process has been tested on a micro-pilot (see Figure 5) and Saltworks’ micro-stack with real power plant FGD wastewater to prove feasibility and provide initial performance data.
-Full scale stacks are available in two sizes also shown in Figure 5 and results scale-up linearly based on a series of past projects.
+The mEDR process has been tested on a micro-pilot (see Figure 5) and Saltworks’ micro-stack with real FGD wastewater from a power plant to prove feasibility and provide initial performance data.
+Full-scale stacks are available in two sizes, also shown in Figure 5, and results scale-up linearly based on a series of past projects.

 The test plant operated reliably without the need for chemical softening.
-The membranes demonstrated excellent monovalent anion selectivity – chlorides were reduced by more than 90%, while 94% of sulfates remained in the FGD water.
-On a molar basis, this means for every 200 chloride ions that were removed from the FGD wastewater, only 1 sulfate ion passed through the monovalent anion exchange membrane.
-This high monovalent selectivity is critical to realize chloride removal from FGD wastewater and concentrating calcium/magnesium/sodium chloride in the brine reject without scaling.
-No irreversible organic or inorganic fouling occurred, and preventive oxidant clean followed by a sodium chloride wash every 30 days will maintain performance.
+The membranes demonstrated excellent monovalent anion selectivity—chlorides were reduced by more than 90%, while 94% of sulfates remained in the FGD water.
+On a molar basis, this means for every 200 chloride ions that were removed from the FGD wastewater, only one sulfate ion passed through the monovalent anion exchange membrane.
+This high monovalent selectivity is critical for realizing chloride removal from FGD wastewater and concentrating calcium/magnesium/sodium chloride in the brine reject without scaling.
+No irreversible organic or inorganic fouling occurred, and preventive oxidant cleaning followed by a sodium chloride wash every 30 days will maintain performance.

 FGD Wastewater Treatment Costs

-Table 2 below compares capital and operating cost of all three options based on real FGD water, test data, and vendor prices assuming 300 m3/day capacity (12.5 m3/hr).
-Costing is based on test data and water chemistry as shown in Table 1.
-The total cost of ownership is calculated assuming capital costs are depreciated over a 20-year life at 8% while adding in operating costs such as energy, chemicals, and membrane replacements.
+Table 2 below compares capital and operating costs of all three options, based on real FGD water, test data, and vendor prices, assuming 300 m3/day capacity (12.5 m3/hr).
+Costing is based on test data and water chemistry, as shown in Table 1.
+The total cost of ownership is calculated, assuming capital costs depreciate over a 20-year lifespan at 8% while adding in operating costs such as energy, chemicals, and membrane replacements.
 Installation, operating labour, and taxes are excluded.
-The mEDR installation desalting to 1500 mg/L chlorides requires six Saltworks’ E200 stacks, while desalting to 500 mg/L requires twelve stacks.
-Flow rates larger than 300 m3/day are readily achievable by adding more stacks.
+The mEDR installation desalting to 1,500 mg/L chlorides requires six Saltworks E200 stacks, while desalting to 500 mg/L requires twelve stacks.
+Flow rates higher than 300 m3/day are readily achievable by adding more stacks.

 *Costs assume pre-filtration and balance of plant built in China to Saltworks’ specifications; Saltworks to supply membranes, stacks, process engineering (P&ID), and control PLC with program embedded

-*Costs do not include: Install, labour, VAT – assumes equal impact to all options
+*Costs do not include installation, labour, VAT; assume equal impact to all options

 *Costs assume economies of scale in orders and production

-- mEDR can save up to 50% in capital (no need for chemical softening and thermal system) and operating cost for FGD wastewater treatment compared to options 1 and 2.
+- mEDR can save up to 50% in capital (no need for chemical softening and thermal system) and operating costs for FGD wastewater treatment, compared to options 1 and 2.

-Full scale plants can be implemented as the foundation technology (electrodialysis) – is not new and production systems are in placed as shown in Figure 7 below.
+Full-scale plants can be implemented as the foundation technology (electrodialysis); this is not new, and production systems are in placed as shown in Figure 7 below.

-Saltworks owns a series of mobile pilot plants that are available to demonstrate any of the three options on site – RO, EVAP, or mEDR.
-The pilots are containerized (Figure 8) and recreate full scale processes including automation and controls.
+Saltworks owns a series of mobile pilot plants that are available to demonstrate any of the three options on site: RO, EVAP, or mEDR.
+The pilots are containerized (Figure 8) and re-create full-scale processes that include automation and controls.

 mEDR technology, based on industrially available electrodialysis, shows much promise and compelling economics for FGD wastewater treatment at up to 50% cost savings.
 Field pilots in specific applications are recommended to determine the following: